itwizz26/FlowConnect/README.md

 ### The dockerised way

-Run this command from the root of the project.
+This is the preferred way for a faster team colaboration environment.
+Run this command from the root dir of the project.
 ```
 docker-compose up --build (version 1)
 docker compose up --build (version 2)
 ```

+Please note that your first build will take slighly longer as expected to set up the back and front end microservices.

 After docker build has finished, you can access both microseverices independantly as above.
+Normally, an enduser will be given access to just the frontend part of the eco system!

 ## Acknowledgements